 - You will be doing your part to keep restaurant staff and bears safe!

-- You will be recognized by the Get Bear Smart Society as a Bear Smart Restaurant.
+- You will be recognized as a Bear Smart Restaurant.
 A Bear Smart Restaurant decal (as shown below) will be provided to you for display in your window.

 Below you will find everything you need for ongoing participation in the program, including our Bear Smart Restaurant training video which can be viewed online here.
 In the Whistler area, you will receive pre-printed materials delivered to your restaurant, to be completed independently.
 Contact us here, if you haven’t received yours yet.